The Ultimate Guide for Evaluating Candidates in a Job Interview

 General impressions

-While it’s important to weed out personal bias from the evaluation process, there’s still a place for the interviewer’s general impressions of a candidate as it can help you draw conclusions about their broader fit for the role.
+While it’s important to weed out personal bias from the evaluation process, the interviewer’s general impressions of a candidate still have a place, as they can help you draw conclusions about their broader fit for the role.

 Take the candidate’s attitude, for example.
 Did they come in with a warm smile and a strong handshake, or did they seem indifferent and cold?
 If they’re interviewing for a customer-facing role, the latter probably isn’t a good sign.

-How the candidate presents themself, like whether they seem prepared for the interview, whether they came dressed in appropriate attire, and their body language can also serve as useful data points in your evaluation.
+How the candidate presents themselves, such as whether they seem prepared for the interview, whether they came dressed in appropriate attire, and their body language, can also serve as useful data points in your evaluation.

 Salary expectations